Clean Data Architecture: Architectural Concerns

 |Program to data.
 When a program works with data, that program and the source of the data are now coupled to one another.||The Programs access data via a data API (sometimes called an API gateway or encapsulation layer) that implements CRUD (create, read, update, delete) functionality.
 Only the API logic is coupled to the data.||Programs access data directly for whatever data source is appropriate.
 The programs are coupled to the schemas of the data sources.|

 |Program to program.
 Programs will interact with one another, and when they do they will share data and thereby become coupled.||Programs interact via transactions submitted to a message bus that routes the transactions and results accordingly.
 The programs are now coupled only to the API of the message bus.||Programs interact directly via point-to-point direct access, and are thereby coupled to one another via whatever individual APIs they offer.|

 |Layer to layer.
 Behavior in one architectural layer will invoke behavior in another.
 As a result those architectural layers become coupled.||In a three-layer architecture the user interface only interacts with the business layer, the business layer in turn interacts with the data access layer, which then interacts with data sources.
 Only adjacent layers may interact with one another.||In an unlayered architecture the user interface directly accesses the database for data and the business layer for business functionality.
 The business layer will also directly access data sources.|

 |Implementation to vendor.
 When we take advantage of specific vendor functionality then we couple our implementation to that offered by that vendor.||Program logic accesses vendor functionality via an API wrapper service.||Your systems directly invoke functionality that is unique to a given vendor.
 Better performance, but now you’re coupled directly to it in multiple places.|

 Architectural Concern: Domain Driven

 Figure 3.
-A enterprise domain model for a financial institution (UML notation).
+A enterprise domain model for a financial institution (UML notation, click to expand).